seanwhs/Tutorials/NextJS/Greymatter-LMS/Appendices/EADD.md

     />
   );
 }
 ```

 ---

 ### 5.2 Defense Path 2: Cryptographic Hash Verification

-For high-stakes exams or grading modules, you should verify client submissions using a standard HMAC cryptographic handshake.
+For high-stakes exams or grading modules, client submissions should be verified using a standard HMAC cryptographic handshake.

-When the lesson loads, the backend issues a single-use token signed with a server secret.
+When a lesson loads, the backend issues a single-use token signed with a server secret.
 When the custom module finishes execution, it must return its progress output alongside this encrypted signature, preventing students from bypassing the UI and spoofing API requests.

 ```
 1. Next.js Server ──(Generates Unique Lesson Salt)──► React Plugin Client